Visitor Access Management Plan

 Overview

 Ensuring world class experiences, a welcoming environment for all visitors, and protection of nationally significant resources is Yosemite National Park’s primary and daily focus.
-Due to an increase in day-use visitation and changing use patterns, providing for and managing visitor use has been an increasingly complex issue that impacts both park resources and the visitor experience.
+Due to rapid growth in day-use visitation during high use seasons and changing use patterns, providing for, and managing visitor use has been an increasingly complex issue that impacts both park resources and the visitor experience.

 Key Issues